wp-plugins/amazing-hover-effects/readme.txt

 == Description ==

-Amazing Hover Effects WordPress is an impressive hover effects collection, powered by pure CSS3 and iHover, no dependency.
+Amazing Hover Effects is an impressive hover effects collection, powered by pure CSS3 and iHover, no dependency.
+55+ effects to choose and 3 styles.

 You can easily add hover effects using an image & embed them in separate page post or widgets.